molnard/wasabipres2019/README.md

 ![alt text](https://wasabiwallet.io/images/wasabi_wallet_logo_2-1.png)

 Hi everyone!
-My name is David Molnar and I would like invite you for a coffee.
+My name is David Molnar and I am one of the software artist of the Wasabi Wallet team.

+Wasabi is an open-source, non-custodial, privacy focused Bitcoin wallet, that implements trustless coin shuffling with mathematically provable anonymity: Chaumian CoinJoin, it is the first of its kind.

+To wake you up let's go buy a cup of coffee.
 A virtual coffee of course because no way I have as much coffee as I would require to invite you all.

-Wasabi is an open-source, non-custodial, privacy focused Bitcoin wallet, that implements trustless coin shuffling with mathematically provable anonymity: Chaumian CoinJoin, it is the first of its kind.

 ## Coffee Shop